erolkaldi/go_api_mux_jwt_rate_gorm/README.md

 # go_api_mux_jwt_rate_gorm

-This project is a tryout for my go learning process
+This project is a tryout for my go learning progress

 It contains an api which uses mux,jwt,gorm,rate etc.